MIDS-scaling-up/v3a/week06/lab/README.md

 Part one of this lab will be done on a local Ubuntu VM.
 If you'd like to run with a Jetson device, see old version of this lab.
-Note, you may need to adjust some commands to fit the latest lastest version of Jetpack that is available for your device.
+Note, you may need to adjust some commands to fit the latest version of Jetpack that is available for your device.

 ## VM Setup
 Once you have your VM created, you'll need to make sure gstreamer is installed.
 From a terminal, run the following command: